hackfest-dev/HF24-TechMen/README.md

 Contributions are welcome!
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- This project was inspired by the need for non-invasive methods of monitoring neonatal sleep in NICU settings.
+- This project was inspired by the need for non-invasive methods of monitoring neonatal sleep
 - Special thanks to the creators and contributors of the RAFT algorithm for providing a robust optical flow solution.